sushilthapaIT/AWS-S3/README.md

 # CSD-4553-02
 The code base of the course CSD-4553-02-Cloud Computing.

-# E-Commerce Flask Application
+# AWS S3 File Upload System
-This is a simple CRUD application for user management using Node.js with Express, Mongoose and MongoDB.
+This is a simple secure web application using NodeJS that allows users to upload files to an AWS S3 bucket.
+This application have a feature like professional user interface, authentication, and proper AWS integration.

 ## Features